 US weather forecasts, alerts, and severe weather outlooks — right in your terminal.

-$ curl t.wxs.us # weather for your location $ curl t.wxs.us/48201 # by zipcode $ curl t.wxs.us/42.33,-83.05 # by coordinates $ curl t.wxs.us/48201?hourly # 24-hour hourly forecast $ curl t.wxs.us/48201?table # compact table view $ curl "t.wxs.us/48201?format=json" # JSON output
+$ curl t.wxs.us # weather for your location $ curl t.wxs.us/48201 # by zipcode $ curl t.wxs.us/42.33,-83.05 # by coordinates $ curl t.wxs.us/48201?hourly # 24-hour hourly forecast $ curl t.wxs.us/48201?table # compact table view $ curl "t.wxs.us/48201?format=json" # JSON output $ curl t.wxs.us/rock # the weather rock

 $ ssh t.wxs.us # interactive dashboard $ ssh t.wxs.us -t 48201 # by zipcode $ ssh t.wxs.us -t 42.33,-83.05 # by coordinates